 Huiyun prayed in front of Maitreya’s statue and with tears in his eyes, sadly said: “If I have an affinity with this temple, please show a sign to awaken the people.”
 All of a sudden, Maitreya’s statue shone gold and brightened up the surrounding area.
 The people in the city were astounded.
 When word went round, people came to burn incense and worship Maitreya.

 Those who had insulted the Buddha suffered from their wrongdoing.
 They became blind with swollen tongues.
 After they sincerely repented before Maitreya’s statue, they were able to see and speak again.
 From then on, they frequented the monastery daily to help with the cleaning and sweeping.

 Looking at the auspicious phenomena, Wang Zhiyin was very touched.
-He reported back to the palace about what had happened and pleaded with Emperor Tang Ruizong to preserve Jianguo Temple.
-Tang Ruizong, a believer in Buddhism, decreed that Jianguo Temple was to be preserved and changed the name to Xiangguo Temple.
+He reported back to the palace about what had happened and pleaded with Emperor Tang Ruizong to preserve Jiangguo Temple.
+Tang Ruizong, a believer in Buddhism, decreed that Jiangguo Temple was to be preserved and changed the name to Xiangguo Temple.
 When Tang Ruizong ascended the throne, it happened to be the day when the statue of Maitreya was completed.